Joseph Boyden: Identification as First Nations

 Joseph Boyden is primarily of Irish and Scottish ancestry, but has also said he has First Nations heritage.

 Boyden's self-identified Indigenous heritage became the subject of public dispute when Jorge Barrera published an investigation into Boyden's statements for APTN National News on 23 December 2016.
 The article focused on inconsistencies in Boyden's accounts of Indigenous heritage and a lack of support for his statements in his family tree.
 Boyden had previously said he had Mi'kmaq and Métis ancestry, and later said he had Nipmuc and Ojibway heritage.
 He had previously registered with the Ontario Métis Aboriginal Association, also known as the Woodland Métis Tribe.
 Barrera also described a 1956 article about Boyden’s uncle Earl Boyden, an artist in Algonquin Park who was known as "Injun Joe", which reported that Earl had no "Indian blood".
 However, Boyden's mother said that her son was researching her family's history, not her husband's.
 In response to the article, Boyden continued to assert his maternal Ojibway and paternal Nipmuc roots, but said he had only meant he was of mixed blood when he used the term Métis.
 Rebeka Tabobondung, editor of Muskrat Magazine, said that Boyden had previously told her he was from the Wasauksing First Nation, like her, but she had been unable to confirm this.
 Boyden's family did own a private island near the community, however.

 A number of Indigenous writers and researchers have stated that Boyden is not Indigenous, and that he does not have the right to speak on behalf of Indigenous communities.
 Indigenous writers, activists and politicians who have responded to Boyden's claims include Wab Kinew, Drew Hayden Taylor Hayden King, and Ryan McMahon.
 Critics questioned whether his work was authentic, whether he had profited from his self-identification at the expense of people who were recognized First Nations citizens, and whether his statements or presentation of Indigenous subjects were harmful.
 Some commentators said that positions he had taken publicly undermined ongoing work in Indigenous communities.
-David Newhouse, chairman of Indigenous studies at Trent University, said that he thought Boyden's self-identification was genuine but that his claims were vague and therefore couldn't be proven.
+David Newhouse, chairman of Indigenous studies at Trent University, said that he thought Boyden's self-identification was genuine but that his claims were vague and therefore could not be proven.